golosgit/personal-homepage/README.md

 ## General info

 Personal homepage that presents acquired skills and sample projects.
+Projects are fetched from GitHub.
+It is possible to switch between light and dark modes.

 ## Technologies